Deciding on a Point of View for Your Story

 Choosing a PoV that suits the genre of your story

 As I alluded to above, most authors find that only one of these perspectives lends itself well to the story they are trying to tell.
 In my own works of epic sci-fi/fantasy, only the limited third person really works for my large cast of viewpoint characters (although I do use a neutral unlimited omniscient PoV in just a few places to establish atmosphere and foreshadow).
-Conversely, an unlimited omniscient narrator doesn’t really work well for horror or mystery stories, as it is hard to build suspense when the narrator already knows “who done it” or the truth behind the supernatural entity.
+Conversely, an unlimited omniscient narrator doesn’t really work well for horror or mystery stories, as it is hard to build suspense when the narrator already knows “who done it” or the truth behind the supernatural occurrence.

 What to do if you do decide to change tense or viewpoint style part way through

-That’s all for this entry on PoV and tense, now it’s time to head over to the next section, where we will be discussing drafting descriptive text.
+That’s all for this entry on PoV and tense.
+Now it’s time to head over to the next section, where we will be discussing drafting descriptive text.